conan-io/docs/reference/build_helpers/autotools.rst

     ``lib64`` folder (instead of ``lib``) when rebuilding a package from sources.
 In those cases, if ``package_info()`` was declaring
     ``self.cpp_info.libdirs`` as ``lib``, the consumption of the package was broken.

+    This was considered a bug in the build helper, as it should be as much deterministic as possible when building the same package for the same settings and generally for any other user input.

     If you were already modelling the ``lib64`` folder in your recipe, make sure you use ``lib`` for ``self.cpp_info.libdirs`` or inject the argument in the Autotools' ``configure()`` method: